return42/sphkerneldoc/linux_src_doc/include/uapi/linux/ethtool_h.rst

     supported, advertising, lp_advertising link mode bitmaps.
 For
     \ ``ETHTOOL_GLINKSETTINGS``\ : on entry, number of words passed by user (>= 0); on return, if handshake in progress, negative if

+transceiver
+    Used to distinguish different possible PHY types, reported consistently by PHYLIB.
+Read-only.

+reserved1
+    *undescribed*

 reserved
     *undescribed*